-Goal: To prevent or minimize human suffering and loss of life and property or environmental damage resulting from storms, flooding, erosion, and relative sea level rise, including but not limited to that associated with climate change.
+GOAL | To prevent or minimize human suffering and loss of life and property or environmental damage resulting from storms, flooding, erosion, and relative sea level rise.

-- Minimize development in the floodplain - Plan for sea level rise, erosion, and floods - Reduce vulnerability of built environment to coastal hazards
+- 1. Minimize development in the floodplain - 2.Plan for sea level rise, erosion, and floods - 3.
+Reduce vulnerability of built environment to coastal hazards